lokulin/toy-robot-clisp/README.md

 Toy Robot
 =========

-Toy Robot is a work in progress, common lisp implementation of a toy robot simulator conforming to the specifications in the [problem description](PROBLEM.md).
+Toy Robot is a work in progress, common lisp implementation of a toy robot simulator mostly conforming to the specifications in the [problem description](PROBLEM.md).

 Installing
 ----------